 Western blot analysis of extracts from MDA-MB-468, MDA-MB-231 and HeLa cells, using Topoisomerase IIalpha Antibody.

-DNA topoisomerase I and II are nuclear enzymes, and type II consists of two highly homologous isoforms: topoisomerase IIα and IIβ.
+DNA topoisomerases I and II are nuclear enzymes; type II consists of two highly homologous isoforms: topoisomerase IIα and IIβ.
 These enzymes regulate the topology of DNA, maintain genomic integrity, and are essential for processes such as DNA replication, recombination, transcription, and chromosome segregation by allowing DNA strands to pass through each other (1).
 Topoisomerase I nicks and rejoins one strand of the duplex DNA, while topoisomerase II transiently breaks and closes double-stranded DNA (2).
 Topoisomerases are very susceptible to various stresses.
 Acidic pH or oxidative stress can convert topoisomerases to DNA-breaking nucleases, causing genomic instability and cell death.
-DNA-damaging topoisomerase targeting drugs (e.g., etoposide) also convert topoisomerases to nucleases, and the enzyme is usually trapped as an intermediate, covalently bound to the 5+ end of the cleaved DNA strand(s).
-Research studies have shown that this intermediate leads to genomic instability and cell death, and thus, agents that target topoisomerases are highly sought after cancer chemotherapeutic drugs (3).
+DNA-damaging topoisomerase targeting drugs (e.g., etoposide) also convert topoisomerases to nucleases, with the enzyme usually trapped as an intermediate that is covalently bound to the 5+ end of the cleaved DNA strand(s).
+Research studies have shown that this intermediate leads to genomic instability and cell death.
+Thus, agents that target topoisomerases are highly sought after cancer chemotherapeutic drugs (3).
 Ca2+-regulated phosphorylation of topoisomerase IIα at Ser1106 modulates the activity of this enzyme and its sensitivity to targeting drugs (4).